-Estimate: \$150,000
+Estimate: \$110,000

 Credits for Franchise Tax Paid by Financial institution

 Statutory citation: 77-2715.07(5)(b)

 Description: A nonrefundable credit for partners, S corporation shareholders, LLC members, or beneficiaries of an estate or trust who have ownership in a financial institution is allowed against an individual's income tax liability for 100% of the individual's share of the franchise taxes paid by the financial institution.

-Estimate: \$4,100,000
+Estimate: \$4,700,000

 Refundable Earned Income Credits

 Statutory citation: 77-2715.07(2)

 Description: A refundable credit is allowed to resident individuals equal to 10% of the federal earned income credit.

 Estimate: \$29,000,000

 Nebraska Personal Exemption Credit

 Statutory citation: 77-2716.01

-Description: A nonrefundable credit of \$120 for 2011 is allowed to resident individuals for every federal
+Description: A nonrefundable credit of \$128 for 2014 is allowed to resident individuals for every federal

 personal exemption.
-Estimate: \$171,000,000
+Estimate: \$178,000,000

 Resident of Two States

 Statutory citation: 77-2731

 Description: An individual considered to be a resident of Nebraska and of another state (dual state resident), is allowed a reduction of tax on the portion of income subject to tax in both jurisdictions, provided the other taxing jurisdiction allows a similar reduction.

 Estimate: Minimal

 Credit for In-lieu-of Intangible Tax Paid

 Statutory citation: 77-2734.03, 77-908, 81-523, 44-4233

 Description: A credit is allowed to insurers, electric cooperatives, or credit unions for certain in-lieu-of intangible

 taxes paid.

 Estimate: \$21,700,000 Income Tax Credit for Investment in Biodiesel Facility Statutory citation: 77-2734.03(6), 77-27,236(1), 77-27,236(2)(a) through (f) Description: A nonrefundable credit is allowed a taxpayer investing in a biodiesel facility.
-Estimate: \$0 Employment and Investment Growth Act (LB 775) Tax Incentive Credits Statutory citation: 77-4101 Description: A taxpayer's business may be eligible for tax incentives under LB 775 if the business is in a qualified activity and the plans result in (a) the investment in qualified property of at least \$3,000,000 and the hiring of at least 30 new employees, (b) the investment in qualified property of at least \$10,000,000 and the hiring of at least 100 new employees, or (c) the investment in qualified property of at least \$20,000,000.
+Estimate: Minimal Employment and Investment Growth Act (LB 775) Tax Incentive Credits Statutory citation: 77-4101 Description: A taxpayer's business may be eligible for tax incentives under LB 775 if the business is in a qualified activity and the plans result in (a) the investment in qualified property of at least \$3 million and the hiring of at least 30 new employees, or (b) the investment in qualified property of at least \$10 million and the hiring of at least 100 new employees.
 New applications are no longer being accepted.
 Estimate: See Section U.

 Quality Jobs Act Credits Statutory citation: 77-4901 Description: Taxpayers who have previously been approved may qualify for additional benefits beyond those received under § 77-4101 (LB 775).
-Each taxpayer must make an investment of \$50,000,000 in qualified property and hire 500 new employees, or \$100,000,000 in investment and hire 250 new employees by the end of the sixth year after filing of the application.
+Each taxpayer must make an investment of \$50 million in qualified property and hire 500 new employees, or \$100 million in investment and hire 250 new employees by the end of the sixth year after filing of the application.
 New applications are no longer being accepted.
 Estimate: See Section U.

-Invest Nebraska Act Credits Statutory citation: 77-5501 Description: A qualifying business selects one of the following options in its application: (1) \$10,000,000 investment and 25 new employees whose annual wage exceeds the Nebraska average annual wage [only available for projects located outside of counties with 100,000 or more population]; (2) \$50,000,000 investment and 500 new employees, or \$100,000,000 investment and 250 new employees, whose annual wage must exceed 110% of the Nebraska average annual wage; or (3) \$200,000,000 investment and 500 new employees whose annual wage must exceed 125% of the Nebraska average annual wage.
+Invest Nebraska Act Credits Statutory citation: 77-5501 Description: A qualifying business selects one of the following options in its application: (1) \$10 million investment and 25 new employees whose annual wage exceeds the Nebraska average annual wage [only available for projects located outside of counties with 100,000 or more population]; (2) \$50 million investment and 500 new employees, or \$100 million investment and 250 new employees, whose annual wage must exceed 110% of the Nebraska average annual wage; or (3) \$200 million investment and 500 new employees whose annual wage must exceed 125% of the Nebraska average annual wage.
 If the company reaches and maintains the selected levels, it is eligible for benefits.
 New applications are no longer being accepted.
 Estimate: See Section U.